 Field name Data type Required?
-Definition vendorCommandId (0x01) Unsigned Integer Required Vendor-assigned command ID Note: If, and only if, this vendorCommandId (0x01) appears in this subCommandParams map and has a non-empty value, then other fields MAY also appear in the map, the map keys and associated values of which are vendor-defined.
+Definition vendorCommandid (0x01) Unsigned Integer Required Vendor-assigned command ID Note: If, and only if, this vendorCommandId (0x01) appears in this subCommandParams map and has a non-empty value, then other fields MAY also appear in the map, the map keys and associated values of which are vendor-defined.

 This subCommand MUST include a subCommandParams map that MUST contain vendorCommandId as a member.
 The vendor randomly selects a 64-bit Unsigned Integer value to use for the value of vendorCommandId, e.g., by using a cryptographic random number generator.
-An example of such a vendorCommandId value is (in hex): example of such a vendorCommandId value is (in hex): example of such a vendorCommandId.
+An example of such a vendorCommandId value is (in hex): 0x4e5a15aa89d2b8b6.
+This approach avoids collisions amongst different vendors' vendorCommandIds.
 Thus there is no need for a registry of vendorCommandId values.
-One way to easily generate such values is by using the commonly available openss1 tool.
+One way to easily generate such values is by using the commonly available openssl tool.